brouberol/5esheets/docs/design.md

 #### Language

-We rely on [Typescript](https://www.typescriptlang.org) to help us write correct code, without runtime crashes.
+We rely on [Typescript](https://www.typescriptlang.org) to help us write correct code, free of runtime crashes.
 It is a battle-tested language, widely used in production in products with, much, _much_ more stringent reliability requirements than this one.

 #### API Client